 - “Never touch someone else if they tell you not to.”

 - “You don’t have to kiss or hug anyone you don’t want to.”
 It can be hard sometimes to deal with family members and friends who may be offended if your kid doesn’t want to hug or kiss them.
 Pulling that adult aside later and explaining that you’re trying to teach your kid to have healthy boundaries can help.

-- “If anyone ever touches you in a way that makes you uncomfortable, or touches your penis or vagina, tell them no and to stop.
-If they don’t stop, tell me or [another trusted adult].”
+- “If anyone ever touches you in a way that makes you feel uncomfortable, or touches your penis or vulva, tell me or [another adult you trust].”
 Read more about talking to your preschooler about personal safety.